cert-manager/website/content/talks/lewis-kubecon-eu-2019.md

 date: 2019-05-21
 ---

-This time last year, two people from Wales, United Kingdom decried to bring the CNCF to their doorstep.
+In 2018, two people from Wales, United Kingdom decided to bring the CNCF to their doorstep.

 Previously, they were attending international conferences and national meetups